Evaluation of Language Models in the Medical Context Under Resource-Constrained Settings: Supplementary results

-This study comprehensively explored a range of language models with varying sizes and domain fields.
-These models, encompassing 52 in total, were tested in two fundamental natural language processing tasks: text classification and text generation.
-The size range of these models goes from 110 million to 13 billion parameters, which is relatively small compared to recent language models.
-Our findings, based on these specific models, have significant implications, particularly for researchers and organizations operating under resource-constrained contexts.
+This study comprehensively explores small pre-trained language models with varying sizes, architectural families, and domains.
+These models, being $52$ considered, are tested for two fundamental medical natural language processing tasks: text classification and conditional text generation.
+The size of the models ranges from $110$ million to $13$ billion parameters, which is relatively small compared to recent language models but suitable for consumer-grade computing resources.
+Our findings have significant implications, particularly for researchers and organizations operating under computational resource-constrained settings.

-In text classification, our research has explored the effectiveness of three distinct approaches: context embedding similarity, natural language inference, and multiple-choice question-answering.
+For the text classification task, three distinct approaches are explored: context embedding similarity, natural language inference, and multiple-choice question answering.
 BioLORD and SapBERT models have demonstrated remarkable performance in text classification via contextual embedding similarity.
-Additionally, the instruction-tuned versions of T5, Flan-T5 and T0, followed by the instruction-tuned versions of LLaMA, have exhibited good results in the multiple-choice question-answering approach.
-However, for the NLI approach, we have identified the need for extended exploration, particularly in the context of specialized domain models.
-This implies that further research is needed to fully understand the potential of NLI in text classification, especially in specialized domains.
+Similarly, the instruction-tuned versions of T5, Flan-T5 and T0, followed by the instruction-tuned versions of LLaMA, have exhibited outstanding results in the multiple-choice question answering approach.
+Flan-T5 and T0 are remarkably good in both general medical and radiology-specific knowledge assessments.
+To fully understand NLI models' potential, further exploration of this approach is needed, particularly in specialized domains.

 A common thread running through our findings is the significance of the prompt in improving text classification performance across different datasets and approaches.
-The significance of prompts extends beyond mere performance gains; they present a viable alternative to the resource-intensive processes of training and fine-tuning language models, which are often associated with substantial financial and environmental costs, especially for large-scale models.
-Moreover, effective prompt engineering is essential to mitigate prompt brittleness, ensuring more robust and reliable outcomes.
+This significance extends beyond performance gains; they present a viable alternative to the resource-intensive processes of training and fine-tuning language models, which are often associated with substantial financial and environmental costs.
+Effective prompt engineering is also essential to mitigate prompt brittleness, ensuring more robust and reliable outcomes.
+As prompt brittleness is evidenced during the study, and given its importance, further exploration in this line of research is recommended.